smarvin/gl-mirror/README.md

 # Scot's sample GitLab project

-New line to push to GH.
+Testing round trip: stage one from GL to GH.

 This sample project shows how a project in GitLab looks for demonstration purposes.
 It contains issues, merge requests, and Markdown files in many branches.
 The content is named and filled with lorem ipsum.